Marketing notifications for messaging apps: everything you need to know!

 - How Apple Messages for Business offers a 360-degree service

-- What the best content strategy for messaging apps newsletters is
+- What’s the best content strategy for marketing notifications on messaging apps?

-- How you can get more users for your newsletters
+- How you can get more users for your notification service

-- How you can send professional newsletters on (almost) all messaging apps
+- How you can send professional notifications on (almost) all messaging apps

-With the growing popularity of messaging among users, messaging apps have started offering various ways to send out newsletters directly in-app.
-From WhatsApp and Telegram to Android and Apple Messages for Business, just about every messenger service nowadays offers a newsletter.
+With the growing popularity of messaging among users, messaging apps have started offering various ways for businesses to send out notifications to customers directly in-app.
+From WhatsApp and Telegram to Apple Messages for Business, just about every messenger service nowadays offers a push notification option.

 Each service has certain advantages and disadvantages.
 While Apple Messages for Business is ideal for easily reaching Apple users, WhatsApp allows you to reach people throughout the UK, India or Brazil on their favorite messenger, and Telegram offers a free newsletter.